TonryR/Tech-Skills-Resume/README.md

 <h1> Technical Skills and Certifications </h1>

-Included below are the technical skills and certifications I achieved as a Computer Information Systems major at the University of Tulsa.
+Make sure to click the arrow tabs to see my completion and progression of Technical Skills and Certifications.

 <h2> Technical Skills </h2>